Top 10 Places You Must Visit In Germany For Christmas Cheer🎅

 I hope you can visit the towns and cities above and experience it for yourself!

 Still not convinved you should visit Germany at Christmas?
-Read all our reasons why you should visit at Christmas here and our guide to the top places to visit in winter here.
+Read all our reasons why you should visit at Christmas here, all about German Christmas traditions here and our guide to the top places to visit in winter here.
 Read our guide to the best Christmas Markets in Germany here.
 You can also find our best places to visit in Germany in winter here.

 Looking for more information?
-You can find all our planning guides here.
+You can find all our German Christmas guides here.

 Elsa Meyer